thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

 Now in the upper right corner of the needed widget, click the button "Export widget".
 This action saves the configuration file of the JSON format with all the settings of a particular widget to your PC.

-{% include images-gallery.html imageCollection="export-widget" preview="false" %}
+{% include images-gallery.html imageCollection="export-widget" %}

 ### ThingsBoard Professional Edition export

 In ThingsBoard Professional Edition, dashboard export is possible in several additional formats: PDF, PNG & JPEG.
 This is useful when you need to send the data displayed in your dashboard by email or print.

-{% include images-gallery.html imageCollection="pro-export" preview="false" %}
+{% include images-gallery.html imageCollection="pro-export" %}